Kino-DerToten/Kino-DerToten/README.md

 🍯**Azure Cloud SOC Honeypot** → Deployed a VM honeypot in Azure, forwarded logs to Log Analytics, and integrated Microsoft Sentinel for real-world attack

-🧪 **Red Team Simulation + Detection** → I’ll understand how attackers operate, practice defending in Splunk & Sentinel with real-world queries, and respond like a SOC analyst.
+🧪 **Red Team Simulation + Detection** → Simulated attacker techniques and practiced defending in Splunk & Sentinel with real-world queries, responding like a SOC analyst.

 ---